 Atlantic Beach is one of the courses featured in our group tours, as they welcome larger parties, even at weekends.

 For more information about South Africa golfing holidays and playing at Atlantic Beach Links, contact us here or call +44 208 249 5919 (UK) or +65 919 412 56 (Asia) to speak to our South Africa Golf Holidays team.

 ReviewsStunning views across the bay but a very tricky course with the wind coming off the ocean.Take plenty of ammunition!
-Loved the Springbok wandering around the fairways.
+Loved the Springbok and mongoose wandering around the fairways.
 Mrs C. UK

 Atlantic Beach Golf Course Information